Check Email on an Android Mobile Device

 - If it’s not already filled in, enter your email address, then username (your full email address again) and email password.

-- Under Incoming Server Settings, change whatever it put there automatically for server to: secure.iljmail.com
+- Under Incoming Server Settings (or Hostname), change whatever it put there automatically for server to: secure.iljmail.com

 - Select SSL (Accept all certificates) or, if that’s not available, SSL/TLS for Security Type.